 Hyperglycemia is when the blood glucose level is too high.
 Your child could have this for several reasons, such as not receiving enough insulin; eating or drinking large amounts of sugar- or carbohydrate-containing foods; or if ill, injured, or under physical or emotional stress.

 Call the doctor if:

 Diabetic Ketoacidosis (DKA)

-High levels of ketones cause the blood to become more acidic, a condition known as diabetic ketoacidosis (DKA).
-Ketoacidosis is a severe, life-threatening condition requiring immediate medical treatment.
+High levels of ketones make the blood more acidic, a condition known as diabetic ketoacidosis (DKA).
+Ketoacidosis is a severe, life-threatening condition that needs immediate medical treatment.

 You should suspect hypoglycemia if your child feels: